proafxin/df_to_db/README.md

 ## Writing to SQL Database

-Create a writer object.
-For example, if you want to create a writer object for SQL databases,
+For SQL databases, use `SQLDatabaseWriter`.

 ```python
 from write_df.sql_writer import SQLDatabaseWriter